hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 - You can also terminate a function call that does not respond after a while using the same method.

 ## [O] Python Engeering

+### Writing professional code

+"Style Guide" is a kind of popular documentation in programming world.
+There are usually multiple ways to do one thing in programming world but some ways are apparently better.
+Writing code in a common style helps the readers to quickly understand the content and is less error prone.
+Python's traditional philosophy is that *there is one and only one way to do the right thing*.

+Python community has this famous style guide called [PEP8](https://www.python.org/dev/peps/pep-0008/).
+You can automate this process by using the `pep8` executable (can be installed via `pip`).
+Another common reference is the [Google Python style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md)

 ## Exercises and Challenges